 As a rule of thumb, try to give value upfront and then promote your offer.
 This format in the welcome email sets the standard for later emails, encouraging customers to open emails from your brand.
 This format can help establish a healthy open rate for your entire newsletter series.

 Be straightforward in the welcome email by telling subscribers what they can expect from the newsletter series.
 If you intend to showcase your products, let your customers know this.
 Deceptive email marketing will not win quality customers.
-You will be pleasantly surprised with how much goodwill you can build by being transparent.
+You will be pleasantly surprised by how much goodwill you can build by being transparent.

 2. Abandoned cart emails

 Abandoned cart emails receive an open rate of around 50%, and a third of the clicks lead to sales.
-Rather than completely canceling their purchase, most people simply get distracted or put their purchase off for a later date.
+Rather than completely canceling their purchase, most people get distracted or put their purchase off for a later date.
 The reminder sending them back to their shopping cart can result in a healthy conversion rate.

 Here Are a Few Proven Email Marketing Strategies That Work When Sending Out Abandoned Cart Emails: